Exiting North Korea – Part 9

-I still had some money in my pocket, so before leaving Pyongyang and exiting North Korea, I bought a bottle of North Korean soju and a carton of cigarettes to give away to my friends.
-I think as a smoker, it would probably be pretty cool to have a package of North Korean cigarettes… So, the only souvenirs I have from North Korea are a carton of cigarettes, a bottle of soju, and a bottle of crazy liquor with a snake in it.
+I still had some money in my pocket, so before leaving Pyongyang and exiting North Korea, I bought a bottle of North Korean Soju and a carton of cigarettes to give away to my friends.
+I think as a smoker, it would probably be pretty cool to have a package of North Korean cigarettes… So, the only souvenirs I have from North Korea are a carton of cigarettes, a bottle of Soju, and a bottle of crazy liquor with a snake inside of it.
 I guess it says a lot about my lifestyle at the moment…

 I gave Kim 300 Chinese Yuan as a tip.
 I had been told by the manager of Explore North Korea tours before I left that if I gave him 100, it would be a lot.
 In the end, 300 Yuan is only $44.
 And for the information that Kim gave me, and for the fact that he just spend five days by my side, $44 was a pretty good deal.
-He was very grateful.
-I am not sure what he will use the money for.
-He does not have to pay bills, pay for beer, pay for food or pay for housing…
+He was very grateful though I am not sure what he will use the money for as he does not have to pay bills, pay for beer, pay for food or pay for housing…

-Maybe that makes Kim one of the richest people he knows right now.
+Perhaps that makes Kim one of the richest people he knows right now.
 Imagine the birthday party he will be able to throw now!
 I could be outrageous, in a restaurant!
 I gave Kim a hug just before we got on the train as I knew that would make him very uncomfortable, and it did.
 That human contact was awful for him!

 There are, however, constant thoughts in the backs of their minds of potential war.
 But they do not have the everyday stresses nearly everyone in the rest of the world has to deal with.
 I do not want to trade my life for theirs, but their life is nothing like I expected it to be.
-So, take your ‘Oh but Propaganda’ arguments and beat it.
+Take your ‘Oh but Propaganda…’ arguments and beat it.

 The world is full of inexperienced experts in everything and laptop Mother Teresa’s.

-Everyone who watches Fox news seems to have a well educated opinion about this country who can tell me more than I might ever know by feeling it for myself…
+Everyone who watches Fox news seems to have a well educated opinion about North Korea country who can tell me more than I might ever know by feeling it for myself…

 Of course there was propaganda!
 But, I came to see the country the way they wanted to present it to me.